 Firestone Fieldhouse - Pepperdine

-Not many places allow you to combine the serenity of a sun-kissed coastline drive with the raucousness of a crowded college basketball arena, but Pepperdine University’s Firestone Fieldhouse lets you do just that.
+Not many places allow you to combine the serenity of a sunny coastal drive with the raucousness of a crowded college basketball arena, but Pepperdine University’s Firestone Fieldhouse lets you do just that.
 Situated on Pepperdine’s idyllic oceanside campus in Malibu, the Fieldhouse seats about 3,100 people but has housed as many as 4,500 for the Waves’ West Coast Conference games.
 Many greats have donned the Orange and Blue, including Naismith Hall of Famer Dennis Johnson; 15-year NBA veteran and defensive wizard Doug Christie; Olympians Marcos Leite and Yakhouba Diawara; and other WCC legends like Dana Jones, Dwayne Polee, Boot Bond and Orlando Phillips.
 Thirteen Waves that played their home games in Firestone Fieldhouse (and 17 total) have gone on to compete in the NBA, most recently Mychel Thompson with the Cleveland Cavaliers in 2012.
 In fact, a Pepperdine alum was on an NBA roster for 34 consecutive seasons between 1977 and 2010.
 Eleven Pepperdine teams that called Firestone Fieldhouse home have advanced to the NCAA Tournament, four of them under head coach Jim Harrick and another three with Tom Asbury in charge.
 Between 1991 and 1993, the Waves set a WCC record by winning 38 straight games against conference opponents.
 A year before the Waves moved into Firestone Fieldhouse, William “Bird” Averitt electrified crowds by scoring an NCAA-best 33.9 points per game during the 1972-73 season.